-Figure 3 reveals the effects of storage method and sous-vide cooking temperature on 199 WHC (cooking loss and expressible moisture).
-Cooking loss is related to the juiciness of the 200 meat product (Kerr et al., 2005), and FS showed lower cooking loss than that of TS and CS 201 (p < 0.001).
-Sous-vide treatment at 65°C showed lower cooking loss than that of 72°C 202 203 (p < 0.001).
+Fig. 3 reveals the effects of storage method and sous-vide cooking temperature on WHC (cooking loss and expressible moisture).
+Cooking loss is related to the juiciness of the meat product (Kerr et al., 2005), and FS showed lower cooking loss than that of TS and CS (p<0.001).
+Sous-vide treatment at 65°C showed lower cooking loss than that of 72°C (p<0.001).
 The changes of the water in muscle tissue is due to the heat-induced proteins denaturation and structural contraction (Ishiwatari et al., 2013).
-The low core temperature 204 indicates the lowest cooking loss as a result of deteriorates the strength of the connective and 205 less changes in myofibrillar protein (Becker et al., 2016).
-Furthermore, Aaslyng et al. (2003) 206 reported that not only the cooking temperature but also the time that reached at cooking 207
+The low core temperature indicates the lowest cooking loss as a result of deteriorates the strength of the connective and less changes in myofibrillar protein (Becker et al., 2016).
+Furthermore, Aaslyng et al. (2003) reported that not only the cooking temperature but also the time that reached at cooking temperature and holding time affect the protein denaturation.
+The frozen state of sous-vide cooking had a short holding time because it reaches at the cooking temperature later than the